-As members of Portage’s therapeutic community, clients share their daily lives with a group of people who are experiencing similar struggles, helping each other to identify the causes of their problems, develop the social competencies that will help them face these issues, and carry out the necessary strategies to overcome them.
+As members of our therapeutic community, clients share their daily lives with a group of people who are experiencing similar struggles, helping each other to identify the causes of their problems, develop the social competencies that will help them face these issues, and carry out the necessary strategies to overcome them.

 In a positive peer culture environment, our clients support each other’s growth.
 They learn from each other, from their counsellors, and most importantly, from themselves.

-Upon admission, new residents are welcomed by those currently in treatment, who help them understand how the program works.
+New residents are welcomed by those currently in treatment, who help them understand how the program works.
 Under the supervision of a team of clinical staff members, residents support and encourage each other through the program, helping each other to acquire the necessary competencies and knowledge to move through the phases and eventually become role models to new residents.
 The process focuses on the following objectives:

 - Being evaluated and introduced to the principles of the therapeutic community